learn-co/help-center/Learn IDE information and troubleshooting tips.md

 # Do I have to use the IDE?

 Yes.
-If you are unable to use the IDE due to your operating system not meeting the requirements, please email support+ide@learn.co.
+If you are unable to use the IDE due to your operating system not meeting the requirements, please email support+ide@learn.co

 # How do I check which version of the IDE I am using?